 How do you do it?

-As with most forms of digital security, behavioral biometrics is most effective when combined with other forms of authentication.
-For example, systems have been developed that use multi-factor authentication for mobile payments made in stores.
+As with most digital security forms, behavioral biometrics is most effective when combined with other forms of authentication.
+For example, systems that use multi-factor authentication for mobile payments made in stores have been developed.

 The next step

 The shift from simple biometrics to behavioral biometric authentication is already underway.
 Analysts at market research company Technavio forecast that the global behavioral biometric market will grow at a compound annual growth rate of 17.34% between 2016 and 2020.